clarklindeveloper/notes/angular - ultimateangular - advanced.md

 * add stock selector component is the wrapping component which includes the selector and stock
 * we bind to `[disabled]="stockExists"`

+## asynchronous custom validator

+* asynchronous validator go and communicate with an api, then bring back a response which we can validate against
+* update the db.json with "branches"
+* update service with `checkBranchId(id: string): Observable<boolean>`, the call should return a response from http call
+* the stock-inventory.component imports service and creates an instance in the contructor
+* create a function validateBranch() in the component, the function uses the service and calls the service method to check if a branch exists
+* import {AbstractControl} from '@angular/forms'

 <!-- stock-inventory.component -->
 ```ts
 import {StockValidators} from './stock-inventory.validators';